setharreola/COVID_19_project/readme.md

 undergraduate reasearch project during the fall 2020 semester.

-In completaion of this research a visualization dashboard was made and can be viewed here (note it takes a few moments to load):
+In completaion of this research a visualization dashboard was made and can be viewed here (please allow a few minutes for the page to load, dont be discouraged by the blank page):
 <a href="https://setharreola.shinyapps.io/Covid_visualization_app/" class="uri">https://setharreola.shinyapps.io/Covid_visualization_app/</a>

 This project was also presented by myself and my team to CSUF faculty